noahehall/theBookOfNoah/algorithms.md

             - otherwise you cant compare alternatives
         - count every data access from memory as one time step
         - the analysis of algorithms  proposes to use the number of operation syou get from a ram simulation and turn them into a mathematical function expressing how yoru algorithm behaves in terms of time which is a quantifications of the steps or operations required when the number of data inputs grows
-          - e.g. if your aglorithm sorts object you can express complexity using a function that reports how many operations i t needs depending on tye number of objects it receives
+          - e.g. if your aglorithm sorts object you can express complexity using a function that reports how many operations i t needs depending on the number of objects it receives
           -
   - measuring space
     - e.g. memory usage
     - you consider space when your problem is greedy for resources